 4. Persistence & Consistency

 Whatever your vision is, work towards it consistently.
 Be persistent.
 Everyday, do something, however small that brings you closer to your intention.
 It might seem difficult at first, but with time as you build the habit muscle it gets easier.
+When you look back, you’ll be amazed by how far you’ve gone just by sticking with it.

 At times, we do not chose our circumstances.
 They are thrown right at us.
 However, we don’t have to suffer under their weight.
 We have it in us, (and we owe it to ourselves), to fight, to overcome, to dream and work for a better future.
 If you find yourself stagnant or moving in circles, pick yourself up, dust off and do something about it.
 If nothing, at least you’ll have taken the first step to turning round your life.